tldr-pages/tldr/pages/linux/mkosi.md

 `mkosi shell`

-- Boot image in a virtual machine using qemu, only supported for disk images or cpio images when a kernel is provided:
+- Boot image in a virtual machine using QEMU, only supported for disk images or CPIO images when a kernel is provided:

 `mkosi qemu`